postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 ### Dynamic variables

-Postman has a few dynamic variables you can use in your requests.
+Postman has a few dynamic variables that you can use in your requests.

 Dynamic variables cannot be used in the Sandbox.
 You can only use them in the `{% raw %}``{{..}}``{% endraw %}` format in the request URL / headers / body.